 A unified checkout delivers a consistent experience and can elevate retail even further by allowing the purchase of a mixed basket of items.
 This will be key to the retail experience going ahead.
 For example, a customer might pop into their local store for a bottle of milk and other grocery products, but spot a larger ticket item such as a TV or white goods they wish to buy.

 With a unified checkout engine, they can purchase that higher-priced item, during the same checkout process, but have that delivered to their home at a time of their choosing, while immediately carrying their groceries away with them.

 This seamless transaction uses one receipt, and offers the idea of “endless aisles”.

 Demand for convenience will drive unified checkout experiences

 I believe that in 2022 and onwards such technology will be in demand more than ever, as COVID-19 demonstrates to us how consumers want such functionality because it offers convenience and speed.
 They want to be bolder in how they approach the technology available to them on the retail journey, to start it in one location, and finish it in another.

 Retailers need to be bold too.
-For example, another use case might be a customer has taken time at home to research and choose that bigger ticket item, but wants to see it up close before finalising the purchase.
+For example, another use case might be a customer who has taken time at home to research and choose that bigger ticket item but wants to see it up close before finalizing the purchase.
 So they head in-store to check it out.

-If the retailer in question has bravely enabled unified checkout experiences, here, they can use their smartphone to order it from that retailer’s e-commerce site while in-store, and use that same personal device to scan and buy a number of other smaller products to return home with.
+If the retailer in question has bravely enabled unified checkout experiences, here, they can use their smartphone to order it from that retailer’s e-commerce site while in-store and use that same personal device to scan and buy several other smaller products to return home with.
 A unified checkout architecture allows this with a seamless payment journey and transaction delivery.

 For the bold and brave consumer and retailer, this speedier mobile-based customer journey benefits all ages, not just younger generations.
 What’s more, it’s not a dream, it’s already a reality.